-Plantar fasciitis is where you have pain on the bottom of your foot, around your heel and arch.
-You can usually ease the pain yourself, but see a GP if the pain does not improve within 2 weeks.
+Plantar fasciitis is pain on the bottom of your foot, around your heel and arch.
+You can usually ease the pain yourself but see a GP if it does not improve within 2 weeks.

 It's more likely to be plantar fasciitis if:

 - the pain is much worse when you start walking after sleeping or resting

 - the pain feels better during exercise, but returns after resting

 - it's difficult to raise your toes off the floor

 If you see a GP, they'll usually suggest you try these things:

 rest and raise your foot on a stool when you can

 put an ice pack (or bag of frozen peas) in a towel on the painful area for up to 20 minutes every 2 to 3 hours